tdijkmans/captain-hue/README.md

-# ⚓ Captain Morse | A simple but life saving app ⚓
+# ⚓ Captain Hue 💡 of Q42 🚢 | A simple but life saving app ⚓

 ### What this app is about